 A Morton’s neuroma develops in response to irritation, pressure or injury to one of the nerves that lead to the toes.
 A neuroma is most often found between the 3rd and 4th toes but can also occur between the 2nd and 3rd

-• Pain, tingling, burning, and/or numbness beginning at the ball of the foot and often radiating into the toes
+• Pain, tingling, burning, and/or numbness beginning at the ball of your foot and often radiating into the toes

 • Tenderness in the web space between the toes and there may be a palpable click when squeezing the metatarsals (long bones of the forefoot) together.